-As the CAA also has a number of other specific complaints policies relevant to different CAA functions, you may wish to take a look at our Making Reports and Complaints web page.
+As the CAA also has a number of other specific complaints policies relevant to different CAA functions, you may wish to take a look at our Making Reports and Complaints page.

 The CAA offers various services to the aviation industry and we sometimes use third parties to assist the CAA in providing those services (see more below).
-However, these third parties are only permitted to use information from applicants to complete those particular services, such as passenger claims handling or passenger repatriation services.
+However, these third parties are only permitted to use information from applicants to complete those services, such as passenger claims handling or passenger repatriation services.

 The CAA is required by law to 'notify' certain specified information to the Information Commissioner (ICO).
 The ICO compiles this information into a Data Protection Register which it is required by law to publish.
-The CAA's notification to the ICO can be found here.

 When individuals apply to work at the CAA, we will only use the information they supply to us to process their application and to monitor recruitment statistics.
 Where we want to disclose information to a third party, for example, where we want to take up a reference or obtain a 'disclosure' from the Disclosure and Barring Service (DBS) we will not do so without informing the applicant beforehand unless the disclosure is required by law.